edit/contentdock-api-typo3/readme.md

 ## Production mode
 contentDock processes all API Data record requests (insert, update, delete) asynchronously.
-You receive a process ID with which you can check whether the process was processed by contentDock.
-For production you should also use the contentDock Webhook configuration for Datan Containers.
+You receive a process ID with which you can check whether the request was processed by contentDock.

+### Automated Workflow with the contentDock Webhook
+For production you should also use the contentDock Webhook configuration for Data Containers.
 You can find this configuration in your contentDock account settings.
 Here you can define a URL that calls contentDock after processing your API process.
 So you can integrate the API fully automated into your workflow.

+### Audit
 You can retrieve the results of a process id from contentDock at any time.
 So every process can be checked afterwards.
 You can integrate this into your audits.

 # Contributing